Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

-To ensure that each switch lowers the energy is not always a good strategy.
-Sometimes, to allow the increasement of energy at several steps may bring more possibility to the solution.
-So in Algorithm 3, when the switch does not lower the energy, we keep the switch with a certain probability and keep doing the process.
-This strategy is applied on Algorithm 2 and could be described as following:
+Ensuring that each switch lowers the coverage is not always a good strategy.
+Sometimes, to allow the increase of coverage at several steps may bring more possibility to the solution.
+So in the next strategy, when the switch does not lower the coverage, we keep the switch with a certain small probability and continue the process.
+This strategy is applied based on \textbf{strategy 2} and is described in Algorithm \ref{strategy3}, \textbf{Strategy 3}.